troclaux/notes/aws.md

 > organize and track aws costs by assigning metadata to your aws resources

 - how it works: you apply tags (key-value pairs) to resources, like `Environment=Production` or `Team=Finance`
-- types of tags
+- types of tags: aws-generated and user-defined
-  - aws-generated
-  - user-defined

 ## Cost Anomaly Detection